bundlecraft-io/bundlecraft/docs/troubleshooting.md

 - Empty or missing outputs
   - Check inputs in `sources/` and `sources/staged/<craft>/`
-  - Ensure include paths in the bundle config are correct.
+  - Ensure include paths in the source config are correct.

 - Unexpected duplicates or missing certs
-  - Ensure filters (e.g., unique_by_fingerprint) are set appropriately in defaults or craft config.
+  - Ensure filters (e.g., unique_by_fingerprint) are set appropriately in defaults or environment config.

 - Packaging problems
   - Verify OpenSSL and keytool are installed for P7B/JKS/P12 conversions.